cw2236/UbiComp-Project/README.md

 # Radar Action Recognition

-This project implements various machine learning and deep learning models for radar-based action recognition.
+This project implements various machine learning and deep learning models for smart home control using acoustic sensing with a pin on the chest.

+User data are excluded in this Github commit.

 ## Models Implemented